Chilean mill

-The Chilean mill was a machine used on gold fields in an early period of gold mining.
+The Chilean mill is a machine used on gold fields, still used today in small-scale mining, it was more common in earlier period of gold mining.
 The machine was composed of two rotating wheels that would revolve over a pan filled with gold-bearing rocks.
 The idea was that the wheels would break open the rocks with gold, so they could harvest gold from multiple rocks at a time.

-One of the earliest such machines was built in Ballarat in Victoria, Australia during the Victorian gold rush and was combined with a sluice for extracting the gold.
-Another such machine in Australia was used, at the Fitzroy Iron Works, to grind clay for making firebricks.
+One of the earliest such machines was built in Ballarat in Victoria, Australia, during the Victorian gold rush and was combined with a sluice for extracting the gold.
+Another such machine in Australia was used, at the Fitzroy Iron Works, to grind clay for making fire bricks.
 The bricks were needed for repairing the many furnaces at the works.